Clever Kitchen Storage Ideas

 Your kitchen is the keeper of a lot: cookware, cutlery, baking pans, dishes, linens, and appliances, just to name a few things.
 So a smart and stylish approach to kitchen organization is key to having a kitchen that works for you.
 Try several of these clever kitchen storage ideas to see how they can make this all-important room easier to navigate every day.

 - Storage ideas for pots and pans – Your kitchen’s footprint isn’t likely to have a whole lot of options for expansion, so look to walls and your ceiling to find extra storage possibilities.
-Hang a pot rack and move your pots and pans out of a cabinet to free up that space for other items.
+For example, hang a pot rack and move your pots and pans out of a cabinet to free up that space for other items.
 Likewise, look for unused storage space above your oven or refrigerator that can be turned into a shelf or cabinet.
-A pot rack can put pots and pans up and out of the way while freeing up much-needed space in your cabinets.
+For example, a pot rack can put pots and pans up and out of the way while freeing up much-needed space in your cabinets.

 - Find your center – If the center of your kitchen has space, add a portable kitchen island or a rolling kitchen cart with shelving and drawers.
-It’s a perfect place for all those things you need often – your favorite cookbooks, those mixing bowls you use constantly, etc.
+It’s a perfect place for all those things you often need – your favorite cookbooks, those mixing bowls you constantly use, etc.

 - Clever kitchen storage –Don’t depend solely on your built-in cabinets to cover all your storage needs.
-Look to freestanding kitchen storage furniture to fill in the gaps.
-Keep small appliances like a coffee maker, microwave oven and toaster in a compact appliance cabinet.
-Or add a small, double door pantry to an unused wall.
+Instead, look to freestanding kitchen storage furniture to fill in the gaps.
+Keep small appliances like a coffee maker, microwave oven, and toaster in a compact appliance cabinet.
+Or add a small, double-door pantry to an unused wall.

 - Divide your drawers –If your kitchen drawers look like a jumble of spatulas and whisks when you open them, then utilize drawer dividers to make better sense of it all.
 Once everything has its own place, it will be a snap to locate exactly what you need when cooking.